ArtifexSoftware/aptest/README.rst

 * Changed `-V <-VV_>`__ to take the verbose level (0 or 1) instead of incrementing it.
 * Changed default verbose level to 1.
-* Show git sha and diff of aptest itself on startup if verbose.
+* Show git sha and diff of Aptest itself on startup if verbose.
 * `cibw`_: don't attempt to build/test layout on macos-intel-python3.14
   because onnxruntime not available.
 * Fixed .github/workflows/test_multiple.yml failures.